TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   from that population, we should expect that our training set will fit our linear model of the conditional mean better than another random sample from the same population.
-Therefore, any evaluation of our model based on the training set is expected to be somewhat overly optimistic of the predictive performance of the model to expect on random observations from the population of interest.
+Therefore, any evaluation of our model based on the training set is usually paints an overly optimistic picture of the predictive performance of the model on random observations from the population of interest.
 In order to get  a fairer evaluation of the model in this context, it is best to use another independent random sample from that population.
-You will often see this second sample referred to as a 'test set'.
+You will often see this second sample referred to as a **test set**.

 When evaluating a model, it is worth carefully thinking about the relationship of the samples used for training and testing with the population we wish